google/llvm-premerge-checks/scripts/metrics/README.md

 We need to find solutions for these parts:
 * Collect the data (regularly).
-* Store the time series somewhere .
+* Store the time series somewhere.
 * Create & display charts.

 Some ideas for this:
 * bunch of scripts:
-    * run a bunch of scripts manually to generate the metrics every now and then
+    * Run a bunch of scripts manually to generate the metrics every now and then.
+Phabricator already has a database and most entries there have timestamps.
+So we could also reconstruct the history from that.
     * TODO: Figure out if we can collect the most important metrics this way.
       This requires that we can reconstruct historic values from the current logs/git/database/... entries.